dhruvmoradiya69/My_blog/cm2ng4bve000009jy4fijhoq3.md

     ### Why is the Container Not Running?

-    You are using the `busybox` image, which is a minimal container that runs a shell command and exits immediately.
+    using the `busybox` image, which is a minimal container that runs a shell command and exits immediately.
 Since `busybox` doesn’t have a long-running process by default, the container starts, completes the task (if any), and then stops.

     ## **If you are facing any problems, here are some solutions:**